AI sustains higher strategic tension than humans in chess: Correlation between tension and the number of chess pieces

 We observe that, on average, tension increases with the number of chess pieces across all three stages of the game.
-However, this increase diminishes rapidly as the number of pieces grows, eventually reaching an approximately constant behavior—or even a slight decrease.
+However, this increase diminishes rapidly as the number of pieces increases, eventually approaching a roughly constant value—or even decreasing slightly.
 This may be because when the number of pieces is significantly higher than what would typically be expected at a given ply, it might indicate that no major confrontation has yet occurred.
-Such confrontations often lead to a rise in tension, as more pieces are brought into key positions on the board.
+Such confrontations often lead to increased tension as more pieces are brought into key positions on the board.
 Moreover, an excessive number of pieces on the board can severely limit their mobility, reducing their ability to control important areas or pose threats to the opponent.
 Therefore, it is reasonable to expect that, to maximize tension, there exists an ideal range for the number of pieces — neither too high nor too low.